Intent Implementation Impact

 We understand that play is an integral part of learning and this is at the heart of our Early Years curriculum.
 We believe that a balance between child-initiated learning and adult directed learning ensures the best outcomes for all pupils at St George’s.

-At St George’s when a child starts our school, they join our school family, with this extending to their own families.
+At St George’s, when a child starts our Preschool or school, they join our school family, with this extending to their own families.
 We recognise the crucial role families have to play in a child’s education and work hard to develop positive relationships with the whole family to provide the best support and learning experience possible for their child.

 We understand the importance of the Early Years in laying the foundations for learning for each child and know that without these firm building blocks in place a child will not flourish and achieve their full potential.